kasper573/react-async-modal-hook/packages/react-async-modal-hook/readme.md

 The declarative nature of React is great for most use cases, but not always.
 When working with async UI flows like dialogs, toasts and drawers, it's often preferable to have a promise based interface, which is what this library provides.

+**Highlights:**

+- **Minimal boilerplate**: Only write the code that matters.
+The rest is handled internally.
+- **Linear logic flow**: Spawn and await modal results in easy to read and compose async/await flow.
+- **Performance**: Modal state changes re-render modals without re-rendering the parent component
+- **Tiny**: ~1kB gzipped and minified, zero dependencies.

 ## Quickstart

 > For more detailed information, see full documentation below.